pert5432/tygress/README.md

 You can use functions on the `PostgresClient` to do everything you can do with the CLI.

+`await DB.generateMigration(name)` to generate a migration that will make your DB schema match Tygress entities \
 `await DB.createBlankMigration("Name")` to create an empty migration \
 `await DB.runMigrations()` to run all pending migrations \
 `await DB.rollbackLastMigration()` to rollback the last executed migration